gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Sync operation works.
+Updates status on the frontend as well.
+- File content parsing works.
+Is a bit slow for Excel and PDF files though so keeping that off for now.
 - File search also works.
 Amaze.
 - Quicklook is opened in a new thread so that it doesn't block the main process.
 - Recent documents load on the front-end perfectly.